DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/05 Bind the TreeView to Data.md

 The TreeView component can load data from different data source types.
 To use a local array, assign it to the [items](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#items) property.

-If you want to use a remote data source or apply the data-shaping API, use the dataSource property instead.
+To bind the TreeView to a data source, use the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource) property.
 The following articles explain how to do this for different data structures:

 - [Local Array](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Local_Array/)
 - [Read-Only Data in JSON Format](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)